2015 Hall of Fame Raffle Bike:

 1965 Harley-Davidson FLH Electra Glide - Ready To Ride

-Win this fully restored 1965 Harley-Davidson FLH Electra Glide.
 This classic Harley-Davidson motorcycle has a completely rebuilt engine and transmission, a new factory-specified electrical harness, rebuilt wheels and a new professional paint job.
 Recommended donation for tickets is $5 each or five for $20.
-The drawing is July 2015.
+The drawing is July 12, 2015, at AMA Vintage Motorcycle Days in Lexington, Ohio.
 Must be 18 years or older and a citizen of the United States to win.

-Raffle tickets for the 2015 AMA Motorcycle Hall of Fame raffle bike are available by calling (614) 856-2222.
-You can also purchase raffle tickets online.
+Raffle tickets for the 2015 AMA Motorcycle Hall of Fame raffle bike can no longer be purchased over the phone or online.
+Any additional raffle bike tickets must be purchased at AMA Vintage Motorcycle Days.
 (Read the raffle bike sweepstakes rules here.)

 2014 Hall of Fame Raffle Bike: 1947 Indian Chief